This webpage is specially designed to help career teachers to advise students about JUPAS admissions.

 JS1801 Bachelor of Veterinary Medicine

-City University of Hong Kong aspires to become a leading global university, excelling in research and professional education.
-We have performed strongly and consistently in global ranking exercises.
+City University of Hong Kong aspires to become a world-leading university, excelling in research and professional education.
+We consistently perform strongly in global ranking exercises.

 |College of Liberal Arts and Social Sciences|